openquantumhardware/qick/quick_start/README_general.md

 </p>

 * If you need root privileges for changing settings, run `sudo -s` and enter the user password again.
+* It's convenient to save these session settings; you can also set the username as part of the hostname e.g. `xilinx@192.168.1.146`.

 #### Through a serial connection over USB, for debugging or changing the configuration
 You can also log in to the RFSoC using a serial connection.